 Your rental provider or agent has the right to enter the property, but they must give you at least 24 hours' notice in writing and tell you why they need to enter.

 There is a list of valid reasons a rental provider or agent can enter the property.
 They can also enter the property at an agreed date and time.
 Rental providers or agents can only conduct inspections of the property once every 6 months, and can't do the first inspection during the first 3 months that you live there.

 You have the right to make some modifications to your rental property without needing to get your rental provider’s consent first.
 This includes:

 There are also other, more substantial modifications which require the rental provider’s agreement however, they must not unreasonably refuse to provide their consent.
-A full list of these modifications can be found on Renters making changes to a property.
+For a full list of these modifications, see Renters making changes to a property.